DyssolTEC/Dyssol-open/Documentation/003_models/units.rst

 - Dynamic simulation: examples are Granulator, Agglomerator and Bunker.

-You can also develope your own operation unit and refer to :ref:`label-unitDev` for more information.
+You can also develop your own operation unit and refer to :ref:`label-unitDev` for more information.

 |